bentoml/BentoML/docs/source/concepts/bento.rst

 .. seealso::

-    :ref:`Dockerfile Generation <reference/build_config:Dockerfile generation>` to learn more about how BentoML generates Dockerfile for Bentos.
+    :ref:`Dockerfile Generation <guides/dockerfile_generation>` to learn more about how BentoML generates Dockerfile for Bentos.

 Docker Options Table
 """"""""""""""""""""